nordic-institute/X-Road/doc/kubernetes_security_guide.md

         memory: "200Mi"
 [...]
 ```
-- The CPU resource is measured in CPU units.
+* The CPU resource is measured in CPU units.
 One CPU, in Kubernetes, is equivalent to:
-  - 1 AWS vCPU
+  + 1 AWS vCPU
-  - 1 GCP Core
+  + 1 GCP Core
-  - 1 Azure vCore
+  + 1 Azure vCore
-  - 1 Hyperthread on a bare-metal Intel processor with Hyperthreading
+  + 1 Hyperthread on a bare-metal Intel processor with Hyperthreading
 Fractional values are allowed.
 A Container that requests 0.5 CPU is guaranteed half as much CPU as a Container that requests 1 CPU.
 You can use the suffix m to mean milli.
 For example 100m CPU, 100 milliCPU, and 0.1 CPU are all the same.
-Precision finer than 1m is not allowed.
+PrecisionFractional values are allowed for the CPU units.
+For example, a Container with a limit of 0.5 CPU is guaranteed half as much CPU as a Container that requests 1 CPU.
+You can also combine the value with the suffix `m` to mean milli.
+For example, 100m CPU, 100 milliCPU, and 0.1 CPU are all the same.
+A precision smaller than 1m is not allowed.

-- The memory resource is measured in bytes.
+* The memory resource is measured in bytes.
 You can express memory as a plain integer or a fixed-point integer with one of these suffixes: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.

 ## 8 Monitoring